 VII.
-FAST, LOW-ENERGY NVRAM
+FAST LOW-ENERGY NVRAM

-The modelling indicates that such a NVRAM can operate at low voltage, low energy and high speeds.
-A transient simulation for the write cycle with a 5 ns rise time and 5 ns duration demonstrating the potential speed of the device is shown in Fig. 5a.
+The modeling indicates that such an NVRAM can operate at low voltage, low energy, and high speeds.
+A transient simulation for the write cycle with a 5-ns rise time and 5-ns duration, demonstrating the potential speed of the device, is shown in Fig. 5(a).
 This gives a total pulse time of 10 ns, similar to the speed of DRAM [23].
-There is a dependence on both rise time and duration of pulse for the threshold shift, thus they were set equal for the purposes of investigating the device speed.
-The 5 ns rise time voltage pulse was selected specifically with DRAM in mind, where this speed limitation is a result of capacitive charging within a memory array.
-Thus the choice of voltage pulse considers capacitive limitations brought about by implementation in a hypothetical array.
-The figure depicts the change of threshold voltage in real-time during the pulse, along with the corresponding tunneling current density, i.e. the current density tunneling into the FG during the write pulse (Fig. 5a).
-The charge density stored in the FG is, therefore, the area under this plot, and is the sole reason for the change in threshold voltage in accordance with Eqn.
-(1).
-Fig. 5b shows the same plot for the erase cycle, operating at similar speed and voltage; although not exactly the same, as the voltages have been optimized for minimal disturbances and an exact return to the original state after the erase cycle, i.e. with equal area under the current density curves (Fig. 5), as we now discuss.
+There is a dependence on both the rise time and duration of pulse for the threshold shift; thus, they were set equal for the purposes of investigating the device speed.
+The 5-ns rise-time voltage pulse was selected specifically with DRAM in mind, where this speed limitation is a result of capacitive charging within a memory array.
+Thus, the choice of the voltage pulse considers capacitive limitations brought about by implementation in a hypothetical array.
+The figure depicts the change in the threshold voltage in real time during the pulse, along with the corresponding tunneling current density, i.e., the current density tunneling into the FG during the write pulse [see Fig. 5(a)].
+The charge density stored in the FG is, therefore, the area under this plot and is the sole reason for the change in the threshold voltage in accordance with (1).
+Fig. 5(b) shows the same plot for the erase cycle, operating at similar speed and voltage, although not exactly the same, as the voltages have been optimized for minimal disturbances and an exact return to the original state after the erase cycle, i.e., with equal area under the current density curves (see Fig. 5), as we discuss now.